UKCloud/documentation/articles/shared/shared-how-access-redhat-update-servers.md

 ## New Red Hat VM templates

-Certain Red Hat templates within the public catalog within vCloud Director are automatically configured to receive updates from UKCloud's RHUI.
+Certain Red Hat templates within the public catalog are automatically configured to receive updates from UKCloud's RHUI.
 The templates are:

 - **RHEL6.6** - UKCloud-RHEL6.6-x86_64-RHUI-Template